Hula hoop: Modern history

-Richard Knerr and Arthur "Spud" Melin of Wham-O updated the Toltoys design and manufactured 42 in diameter hoops from Marlex plastic.
+Richard Knerr and Melin of Wham-O updated the Toltoys design and manufactured 42 in diameter hoops from Marlex plastic.
 The earliest known advertisement was seen for the "Hula-Hoop by Wham-O" was seen on June 16, 1958 for "The Broadway" chain of department stores in Los Angeles, for sale for $1.98 (equivalent to $20 more than 60 years later).
 With giveaways, national marketing and retailing, a fad began in July 1958: twenty-five million plastic hoops were sold in less than four months, and sales reached more than 100 million units in two years.
 Carlon Products Corporation was one of the first manufacturers of the hula hoop.
 During the 1950s, Carlon was producing more than 50,000 hula hoops per day.
 Saddled with a glut of unwanted Hula Hoops, Wham-O stopped manufacturing the toy until 1965, when Knerr and Melin came up with a new twist: They inserted ball bearings in the cylinder to make a "shoosh" sound.
 The hoop was inducted into the National Toy Hall of Fame at The Strong in Rochester, New York, in 1999.

 The hula hoop craze swept the world, dying out in the 1980s except in China and Russia, where hula hooping and hoop manipulation were adopted by traditional circuses and rhythmic gymnasts.
 In the mid to late 1990s there was a re-emergence of hula hooping, generally referred to as either "hoopdance" or simply "hooping" to distinguish it from the children's playform.
 The jam band The String Cheese Incident is widely credited with fostering a renewed interest in hooping.
 Band members started throwing larger adult-sized hoops into their audiences in the mid-1990s, encouraging their fans to hoop and dance, spreading the word and the fun.
 It wasn't until 2003 with the launch of a former website, Hooping.org, that these small bands of hoopers began to find each other online and a real community and movement began to grow.
 Bay Area Hoopers began in San Francisco at that time holding regular "hoop jams" with music to hoop to and the hooping group began being replicated in cities around the world.
 In 2006 Hoopin' Annie had the idea to create a hooping holiday and the first World Hoop Day was held in 2007.
 Modern hula hooping is seen at numerous festivals and fairs in the USA, UK, Australia and Europe.